I make these homemade cinnamon rolls every year for the holidays. Soft, gooey, and easy to make, they're always a hit with family and friends!

 Instructions

-- Starting at one of the short 14-inch ends, roll tightly into a log, then slice into 12 rolls.
-Place the rolls into the baking dish cut-side up, cover, and let rise for 1 hour.
+• Starting at one of the short 14-inch ends, roll tightly into a log, then use a sharp knife to slice the log into 12 rolls.
+Place the rolls in the baking dish cut-side up, cover, and let rise for 1 hour.

 Recipe adapted from Oh She Glows.